-The Berenson Library makes a rich array of resources available for the study of all aspects of Italian society and culture in the Renaissance, broadly conceived, and for research on other subjects as well.
+The Berenson Library provides a rich array of resources for the study of all aspects of Italian society and culture in the Renaissance, broadly conceived, and for research on other subjects as well.
 In addition to its in-house collections, all on-site users also have access through the Harvard Library to a multitude of pertinent online resources.

 A new course